 A: Yes.
-I mean there are certain frames which are, they can be integral to the picture and can continue the meaning of the picture.
+There are certain frames which are, they can be integral to the picture and can continue the meaning of the picture.
+Let me see.

-Q: Let me see, could I say more about his relationship with Captain Coram?
+Q: Could I say more about his relationship with Captain Coram?

-A: I don't really know in great detail about their relationship, except that as somebody just said, Hogarth was a tremendous supporter and donated pictures to The Foundling Hospital and with in fact found this...
-Well, I can tell you something that is very interesting.
-Before the setting up of the Royal Society and before the setting up of the Royal Academy, which is just after Hogarth's death, that's in 1768.
-The first place in London to where artists could publicly exhibit their work was The Foundling Hospital.
-So Hogarth donated pictures to The Foundling Hospital so that The Foundling Hospital could charge people to come and see them and that was income for The Foundling Hospital.
-But also Hogarth did have possibly a self-interest in this because it was a good way to publicise his work as well.

-There is a very good, dense biography of Hogarth from Jenny somebody or other.
-It's at home in London.
-But probably if you look up on AbeBooks, Hogarth biography, it's Jenny somebody.
-It's a really thick, juicy book and it's a wonderful picture of London in the period.
+A: I don't really know in great detail about their relationship, except that, as somebody just said, Hogarth was a tremendous supporter and donated pictures to the Foundling Hospital.
+In fact, well, I can tell you something that is very interesting.
+Before the setting up of the Royal Society and before the setting up of the Royal Academy, which is just after Hogarth's death, that's in 1768, the first place in London where artists could publicly exhibit their work was the Founding Hospital.
+So Hogarth donated pictures to the Foundling Hospital so that the Foundling Hospital could charge people to come and see them.
+And that was income for the Founding Hospital.
+But also somebody, Hogarth did have possibly a self-interest in this because it was a good way to publicise his work as well.
+There is a very good, dense biography of Hogarth.
+Jenny somebody or other.
+I think it's "At Home in London."
+But probably if you look up on, A, books, Hogarth biographies, Jenny somebody.
+It's a really thick, juicy book, and it's a wonderful picture of London in the period.
+How are we going?
 Q: How did Hogarth demonstrate his humanity?

-A: Yes, certainly through the heartfelt Coram Foundation, through his concern about prison reform.
+A: Yes, certainly through the Coram Foundation.
+Through his concern about prison reform.
 But I think in the paintings, as I stressed, I think that painting of his servants is a very remarkable thing.
-And I mentioned a collection, I think that was probably the Soane Museum.
+I mentioned a collection.
+I think that was probably the Soane Museum.

-Q: Did Hogarth invent morality tales?
-What were they based on?

-A: Sometimes they're based on real events.
-That is very true.
-As I said, in the "Harlots Progress," for instance, and in the "Marriage A-la-Mode," there are people who have been identified who had been in the news for various reasons.
+Did Hogarth invent his "Morality Tales"?
+Were they based on...
+Sometimes they're based on real events, that is very true.
+As I said, in "The Harlot's Progress," for instance.
+And in the "Marriage A-la-Mode," there are people who have been identified who had been in the news for various reasons.
 Where is the "Election" series?
-It's also in the Soane Museum.
-Two great series there.
-The "Rakes Progress" and the "Election."
-Somebody's saying that they hadn't heard.
-Yeah, I don't think you'll find that I'm the only person who's mentioned the depiction of Jews in Hogarth's prints.
+It's also in the Soane Museum, two great series there.
+"Rake's Progress" and "The Election."
+Somebody's saying that they hadn't had...
+Yeah, people don't, I don't think you'll find that I'm the only person who's mentioned the depiction of Jews in Hogarth's prints.
 I think it's pretty common in the literature on Hogarth.

-Q: Was Hogarth viewed as a rebel in his time?
+Was Hogarth viewed as a rebel in his time?

-A: He was moderately successful financially through the prints.
+He was moderately successful financially through the prints.
 He's not somebody, for instance, that a very establishment figure like Reynolds approved of.

-Q: Are the majority of Hogarth paintings in watercolours?

-A: I don't know any watercolours by Hogarth actually, no. They're oils and he's, as I said, he's so good at handling the paint.
+Are the majority of Hogarth paintings in watercolours?
+I don't know any watercolours by Hogarth actually.
+No, they're oils.
+And he's such a one, as I said, he's so good at handling the paint.
 It's very juicy, very fluid, the paint.

-Q: Who is the artist who depicted the good and bad in etchings?

-A: I think, I don't know who you...
-I think we're probably still talking about Hogarth.

-Q: How does he compare to Cruikshank?

-A: Yeah, Cruikshank is much later, of course, and a wonderful artist.
+Who is the artist who depicted the good and bad in etchings?
+I think, I don't know who you, I think probably, I think we're probably still talking about Hogarth.
+How does he compare to Cruikshank?
+Yeah, Cruikshank is much later of course, and a wonderful artist.
 Not a great painter, of course, like Hogarth.
 Cruikshank is essentially a draughtsman and an illustrator.

-Q: Somebody's saying the Soane Museum does visits by candle.

-A: I had heard that.
-I'd never been to one.
+Somebody saying the Soane Museum does visits by candlelight.
+I had heard that, I'd never been to one.
 It must be wonderful.
 I'm amazed that health and safety would allow it.